Key Takeaways

 Is it Legal to Use a Radar Detector in Indiana?

 The good news is that radar detectors, also known as speed trap detectors, are legally permitted for use in Indiana, but only for privately-owned passenger vehicles.
 This includes cars, SUVs, and light trucks used for personal, non-commercial purposes.
-Moreover, there is no specific prohibition against the use of radar detectors on motorcycles in Indiana, so they are generally considered legal.
+So, are radar detectors legal in Indiana?
+Yes, for private vehicles, they are.
+However, federal law prohibits their use in commercial vehicles weighing over 10,000 pounds.
+Moreover, there is no specific prohibition against the use of radar detectors on motorcycles in Indiana, so they are generally legal.

-In addition to radar detectors, laser jammers are also legal for use in passenger vehicles in the state.
-Unlike radar detectors, laser jammers may actively interfere with police LIDAR (Light Detection and Ranging) by emitting a signal that confuses the speed reading.
+In addition to radar detectors, laser jammers are also allowed in passenger vehicles.
+Unlike radar detectors, laser jammers may actively interfere with police LIDAR guns (Light Detection and Ranging) by emitting a signal that confuses the speed reading.
 LIDAR is a remote sensing technology that uses light in the form of a pulsed laser to measure distances.
-Many police officers now use LIDAR guns as an alternative to traditional radar guns because they are more effective at measuring speed and harder to detect with regular radar detectors.
+Many traffic patrol units now use LIDAR instead of traditional police radar guns because it provides more precise speed enforcement.
+However, even with these devices, staying cautious and driving within limits is critical to avoid speeding tickets and prevent a car accident.

 Is it Legal to Use a Radar Jammer in Indiana?